 Metronome, Transpose, and Rhythm

-Both of these pianos come with 5 different connection ports.
+Both digital pianos: the Yamaha P115 and P125, come with 5 different connection ports.

 Modes- Duo, Split, Dual.

-Both of these apps typically work as controllers for the piano.
-So, they enable you to control things like the voice, tempo, play the songs in the music library, and stuff like that.
-Basically, it gives you a visual representation of all the functions of the piano.
+The Piano Controller and Smart Pianist App work as controllers for the piano.
+As a result, they enable you control aspect such as the voice, tempo, songs played in the music library.
+These apps give you a visual representation of all the functions on the piano.

 Yamaha P115 Vs P125 – Features Unique To Each Piano